CyrusNG/react-mobx-i18next/README.md

 * class component: @translatable → @translatable()
 * HOC: withTranslatable()
 * Hook: useTranslatable()
-* t() Behavior: Provided by react-i18next, supports ns:key or configurable via the ns option
+* t() Behavior: this.props.t(...) → this.context.t(...), Provided by react-i18next, supports ns:key or configurable via the ns option
 * I18nProvider: (Optional) When to use?
 You will need to use the provider if you need to support multiple i18next instances, otherwise no need it.
 * Language Switching: Call i18nStore.setLocale(lang) will trigger i18next switching and responsively update components